-Escape was Ken Kalish's first game for the Coco, written in late 1981.
+Escape was Ken Kalish's first game for the Coco, written in late 1981 and published in early 1982.
 Featuring real time 3D graphics (the same engine he would use later with Phantom Slayer).
-From talking to Ken, it was originally called "Thinking Man's Maze" but I don't if it was ever released by that name (my earliest advertisement for it from the August, 1982 Rainbow lists it as Escape).
+From talking to Ken, it was originally called "Thinking Man's Maze" but I don't if it was ever released by that name (the earliest advertisement for it is from the March, 1982 Rainbow, where it is listed Escape).

 Escape is kind of 3-D graphical adventure game.
 You start at the top floor of a building, and your mission is to get out at the bottom alive.
 The elevator requires you to punch in numeric codes for it work properly (a similiar tactic as the doors in Gate Crasher two decades later).
 The difference is, you have to explore the maze on each floor, opening doors to find people that will give you clues.
 Some doors open to things that harm you, however... you have to map the maze to figure out the good vs. bad doors.
 You will meet all kinds of strange people that give you strange clues... you have to figure them out to figure out the sequence to use the elevator.